Polirecyliente/SGConocimiento/Math/Algebra_basics__Prealgebra__OpenStax/Ch02_Algebra_language.md

 **Prime numbers**: each of the numbers with only 2 different factors, the number 1 and the number itself.

 (Números compuestos)
-**Composite numbers**: the numbers that are not prime, i.e. the numbers that have at least 3 different factors.
+**Composite numbers**: the numbers that are not prime, i.e. the numbers that have more than one factor pair.

 ## Prime factorization, least common multiple (Descomposición en factores primos, mínimo común múltiplo)
 [Ch02_S05](../../../Libros/Mathematics/Algebra_basics__Prealgebra__OpenStax.pdf#page=172)